Etutam1/my_greenies/README.md

-# A plant watering/gardening/fertilize tracker Flet app
+# A plant care Flet app

 To run the app: